Fairfax schools to offer four days a week of in-person learning in late April

 Other students who are already participating in in-person learning will begin heading inside classrooms four days a week starting the week of April 20.
 Fairfax will “determine availability based on each school’s staffing and space capacity,” officials wrote, and will contact families who qualify for this expansion of in-person instruction during the week of April 13.

-A Fairfax spokeswoman said “it is hard to put an exact number on how many students … overall” will transition to four days a week of in-person learning because capacity varies by school.
+A Fairfax spokeswoman said that “it is hard to put an exact number on how many students . . . overall” will transition to four days a week of in-person learning because capacity varies by school.

 “School leadership will be working hard to minimize disruption,” officials wrote.
 “We appreciate everyone’s patience and support.”